getsentry/examples/python/celery/README.md

 [2017-11-21 11:16:02,388: WARNING/MainProcess] celery@computername.local ready.
 ```

-An error like this:
+#### Problems Starting The Worker

 ```
 [2017-11-21 11:15:55,492: WARNING/MainProcess] Sentry responded with an error: HTTP Error 403: OK (url: https://sentry.io/api/<project>/store/)
 ```

-means the Sentry DSN is misconfigured.
-Make sure to copy a good DSN from Sentry and put it in the demo's configuration as described in "Configuring Sentry"
+An error like the above probably means the Sentry DSN is misconfigured.
+Make sure to copy a good DSN from Sentry and put it in the demo's configuration as described in [Configuring Sentry](#configuring-sentry)

-An error like this:

 ```
 [2017-11-21 11:15:55,492: ERROR/MainProcess] [u'consumer: Cannot connect to amqp://guest:**@127.0.0.1:5672//: Socket closed.\nTrying again in 2.00 seconds...\n']
 ```

-means the Celery Broker (RabbitMQ) is not running as expected.
-Try re-running the Docker commands under "Starting The Broker"
+An error like the above means the Celery Broker (RabbitMQ) is not running as expected.
+Try re-running the Docker commands under [Starting The Broker](#starting-the-broker) in another terminal window -- and leave it running!

 ### Starting The Web Frontend